root-Manas/SSH-bash-Script/README.md

     - `output_file`: Set the desired output file path and name where the successful SSH login details will be saved.
 By default, it is set to `/home/Desktop/Revon-Shaw.txt`.

-4. Save the changes in the `Revon-Shaw.txt` file and exit the text editor.
+4. Save the changes in the `Revon-Shaw.sh` file and exit the text editor.

 5. Make sure the script file (`ssh_login_test.sh`) is executable.
 If it isn't, use the following command to give it executable permissions: